-In addition to the status of the server, mps-status also displays the status of the license server associated with the server you are querying.
+In addition to the status of the MATLAB Production Server instance, mps-status also displays the status of the license server associated with the server you are querying.
+The following table lists different license server status messages from the output of mps-status.

 License Server Status Message Message Description License checked out The server is operating with a valid license.
-The server is communicating with the License Manager, and the required number of license keys are checked out.
+The server is communicating with the License Manager, and is able to check out the required number of license keys.
 WARNING: lost connection to license server - request processing will be disabled at time unless connection to license server is restored The server has lost communication with the License Manager, but the server is still fully operational and will remain operational until the specified time.
-At time, if connectivity to the license server has not been restored, request processing will be disabled until licensing is reestablished.
+At time, if the server is still unable to connect to the license server, the server will be unable to process requests until licensing is reestablished.
 ERROR: lost connection to license server - request processing disabled The server has lost communication with the License Manager for a period of time exceeding the grace period.
-Request processing has been suspended, but the server is actively attempting to reestablish communication with the License Manager.
+See license-grace-period.
+Request processing is suspended, but the server is actively attempting to reestablish communication with the License Manager.
 Request processing resumes if the sever is able to reestablish communication with the License Manager.